What is Competitive programming

 only the word is enough to put a spark in every computer science student’s eyes.
-It is the latest fad among college students and a need of the hour for developers in every almost every domain.
+It is the latest fad among college students and a need of the hour for developers in almost every domain.
 In my opinion, it’s a sport.

-But, When, Where and How to start, What is an Online Judge ( is it an actual human ? ).
+But, When, Where, and How to start, What is an Online Judge ( is it an actual human ? ).
 These are the first thoughts that come into every beginner’s mind when for the first time he/she dives into this world of competitive programming ( or should I say Multiverse), I will be answering in this article:

-Frankly speaking, in India, a person gets to know about competitive programming in the 1st/2nd year of college, and I feel that it’s quite late as compared to the world wherein Western and European countries it is a common subject from school levels.
+Frankly speaking, in India, a person gets to know about competitive programming in the 1st/2nd year of college, and I feel that it’s quite late as compared to the world wherein Western and European countries it is a common subject at school levels.